 The Norwegian Communications Authority (Nkom) is an executive supervisory and administrative authority for services within postal and electronic communication in Norway.

-Nkom is subject to the Ministry of Local Government and Modernisation (KMD) within electronic communication services (e-com services), and the Ministry of Transport (SD) concerning postal services.
+Nkom is subject to the Ministry of Local Government and Regional Development (KDD) within electronic communication services (e-com services), and the Ministry of Transport (SD) concerning postal services.

 Nkom’s overall objective is to facilitate consistent and reliable postal and e-com services across Norway.
 This provision of services must be robust, with sufficient capacity and functionality, and also forward-looking, of high quality and at affordable prices.